Volkswagen state enforcement action

 - $9.5 million to electrify transit buses

-- $5.5 million to electrify state fleets
+- $5.5 million to add electric vehicles to state vehicle fleets

 - $1.2 million to help public ports buy cleaner trucks